PCL in the News

 These California Environmental Bills Made It to the Next Round

 By Kevin Stark, June 3, 2019

 For California bills and their sponsors, Friday was pass-or-die time in the Legislature.
 It’s an annual rite of spring: If on a certain date proposed bills don’t pass out of their house of origin, be it the Assembly or the Senate, they die for the year.
-Click here to visit the link and click here for the pdf version.
+Click here to go to the website and click here for the pdf version.

 Committee Votes to Move David Bernhardt’s Nomination as Interior Secretary to Full Senate Vote